 The objectives of this research are to develop a guide that will enable state DOTs to identify (1) successful procurement practices used when procuring new transportation systems technologies that meet industry standards; (2) procurement processes flexible enough to be adapted as technology changes; and (3) a sustainable means for practitioners within state DOT Information Technology and Procurement offices to implement and evaluate procurement processes.

 Accomplishment of the project objective(s) will require at least the following tasks.

 At a minimum, the research plan shall include the following activities.

 1. Conduct a literature review related to the procurement of advanced technologies.

 2. Summarize the state of practice of the procurement of advanced technologies including successful models and challenges encountered by state transportation agencies while procuring new technology.

 3. Prepare a practitioner’s guide that includes strategies for the procurement of new technologies.
-The guide should include a broad range of transportation technology assets, suitable for state transportation agencies, and include approaches that are flexible to aid in integration and sustained operability and functionality of the new technologies.
+The deliverables will include a broad range of transportation technology assets, suitable for state transportation agencies, and include approaches that are flexible to aid in the integration and sustained operability and functionality of the new technologies.